kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 * _@param {optional String} errorMsg_ - Error message that should be logged.

-## Functions for study session and result data
+## Functions for Study Session and result data

 ### `jatos.submitResultData(resultData, onSuccess, onError)`